Gap Years in Malaysia

 Volunteering in Malaysia

 Malaysia deserves a bit more press than it gets we think.
-It's got wildlife, beaches, food and people to rival anywhere else in Asia and also more islands than you can shake a stick at (trust us, we've tried - it didn't really achieve anything).
+It's got wildlife, beaches, food and people to rival anywhere else in South East Asia and also more islands than you can shake a stick at (trust us, we've tried - it didn't really achieve anything).
 Whether you want to walk through rainforests with orangutans swinging through the trees above you or just soak it up on the mind-bogglingly beautiful Perhentian Islands, you really have to pay it a visit.
 So, while you're there, what are you going to do?
 Well, here's our selection of advice on things to do an see.

 Advice for Malaysia